wezm/wezm.net/v2/content/posts/2025/chimera-i586/index.md

 1. Add a new x86 build profile.
 1. Cross-compile a toolchain via the `base-cbuild` package.
     1. Update various packages to accept the x86 architecture.
-1. Re-build the toolchain in a native sandbox
+1. Re-build the toolchain in a native sandbox.
-1. Attempt to build `base-full` addressing issues along the way.
+1. Attempt to build `base-full`, addressing issues along the way.
 1. Bootstrap Rust and Cargo.
-1. Build `fastfetch` addressing issues along the way.
+1. Build `fastfetch`, addressing issues along the way.
 1. Build `limine` and `grub`.
 1. Define and build a Linux kernel.
 1. Update `chimera-live` to produce an ISO.